igorw-forks/scanJobs/README.markdown

     	$ composer.phar update

 4. Create a directory named config in your application root directory.
-5. get a Google Maps API key and put it in the appropriate place in make_dev.php and make_prod.php. https://developers.google.com/maps/signup
+5. Get a Google Maps API key and put it in the appropriate place in make_dev.php and make_prod.php. https://developers.google.com/maps/signup
+6. From within the scripts directory, execute the following command

+		$ php make_dev.php

-6. Make sure that app/console.sh has execute privileges.
+7. Make sure that app/console.sh has execute privileges.
-7. Execute the following commands.
+8. Execute the following commands.

     	$ app/console.sh makeDatabase
     	$ app/console.sh scan

-8. Point a browser to the IP address or domain name you configured the web server to respond to.
+9. Point a browser to the IP address or domain name you configured the web server to respond to.

 If any of these steps fail, stop because the rest won't work either.